MischaU8/yumyum/tools/rotate-tool-adjust-rotation-pivots_QMXJXrT0o1c.md

-control key then left click and drag on a handle to rotate the selection use this handy feature to gain more control when using the rotate tool oh look at the time
+control key then left click and drag on a handle to rotate the selection use this handy feature to gain more control when using the rotate tool